ykmorimoto/automl-emr/README.md

 For Spark on Amazon EMR (large file sample)
 * PS_20174392719_1491204439457_log.csv (https://www.kaggle.com/datasets/ealaxi/paysim1)

-A user’s uploaded files are stored in the data folder as 1.csv, 2.csv, and so on for Spark in Local or as 1.parquet, 2.parquet, and so on in S3 buckets for Spark on Amazon EMR depending on which applications you choose to run.
+A user’s uploaded files are stored in the data folder as 1.csv, 2.csv, and so on for Spark in Local, or as 1.parquet, 2.parquet, and so on in S3 buckets for Spark on Amazon EMR depending on which you choose to run.
 These internal files are used for the system to proceed ML modeling.

 # Variables for ML modeling
 ### Target variables